cely-tools/docs/docs/includes/understanding_keychain/6_access-control.md

                                             &error)
 ```

-Some combinations are not allowed such as `[.userPresence, .devicePasscode]`, so be sure to print out the `error` for more information.
+Some combinations are not allowed such as `[.userPresence, .devicePasscode]`, so be sure to print out any errors for more information.

-### Usage
+### FaceID/TouchID Example

-Next we will go over how to set `kSecAttrAccessControl` in order to add authentication such as FaceID or TouchID when retrieving an item from Keychain.

-_create example:_
+In this example, we will create an item that will require FaceID, TouchID, or Passcode in order to be retrieved.

 ```swift
 @IBAction func saveWithAccessFlagClicked(_ sender: Any) {